component-driven/component-driven-development/src/exercises/exercise03/Readme.md

 ### 3.5.
 Simplifying styles

-Converting props to styles isn’t the only feature of styled-system: [themeGet](http://jxnblk.com/styled-system/api#themeget) function can save you a few keystrokes when accessing the theme values, so instead of writing `props => props.theme.colors.base` you could write `themeGet('colors.base')`:
+Converting props to styles isn’t the only feature of styled-system: [themeGet](http://jxnblk.com/styled-system/api#themeget) function can save you a few keystrokes when accessing the theme values, so instead of writing `props => props.theme.colors.base` you could write:

 ```js static
 import styled from 'styled-components';